 When a person lives in community with others, those with whom that person is connected have a spiritual responsibility to prayerfully consider helping a fellow Christian in need from the overflow of their personal resources.
 This is what the Bible calls a “free-will offering.”
 For a Christian, the first 10% of everything God gives us is to be returned to the church.
 This is called a “tithe.”
 Anything given beyond a tithe is called a “free-will offering” because Christians are “free” to determine where that money is spent.
 Many times such gifts are given to building programs or mission work overseas.
 Sometimes this money is given to people in need within the church.
 If a Christian knows of another Christian in need and feels compelled to give such a gift, then he or she should do so.
 However, this help should only be given after it has become clear that the person in need has “worked night and day, laboring and toiling” and sought help from Christian family members.

 When this happens it is an awe-inspiring thing.
-No impersonal “committee” hands out money from a limited budget; instead the person in need receives help from the people with whom he or she has a relationship.
-Financial assistance rightly remains a part of authentic Christian community.
+No impersonal “committee” hands out money from a limited budget; instead, the person in need receives help from the people with whom he or she has a relationship.
+Financial assistance rightly remains a part of an authentic Christian community.
 The person helping gets as much out of the experience as the person being helped.
 Money is not the only thing given, but much more – encouragement, guidance, and accountability.